How to Spend Quality Time in a Tea Garden

 “A garden isn't meant to be useful.
 It's for joy."— Rumer Godden, "Power of Simple Living" by Ellyn Sanna ― Rumer Godden

 Historically, English tea gardens were revered, like the Asian heritage, as a place to reflect, relax, and inspire from a long day of work.
 In the 1730s, tea gardens opened all over England, with tea served every afternoon and then dancing in the gardens.

 It was like a tea garden party.
 The idea of a tea dance blossomed, and tea dances remain fashionable today.
 Yet today, as a custom, the English spend their time drinking cups of tea throughout the day.
 It is no longer an occasion but a habit.

 Visit a Local Tea Garden

-The only way to understand the way of life in a tea garden is to visit one.
-You can spend the afternoon sipping tea and walking around the garden, enjoying the atmosphere, following the path to the pond and statues.
-You can take the time to see if going through this ritual is beneficial to you.
-Does it relax you?
-Inspire you?
+The only way to understand the ritual of being in a tea garden is to visit one.
+You can spend the afternoon sipping tea and walking around the yard, enjoying the atmosphere, following the path you yearn for, arriving at the pond or near the statues.

 Once you experience the overall surroundings fully, ask yourself and your companion if going through this ritual is beneficial.
 Does it relax you?
 Inspire you?
 Are you bored?
 Do you want to stay longer?